JoshuaIsADev/magis/README.md

 ## To start the project

-1. In the project folder in terminal
+1. In the project folder in terminal run

    ```sh
    npm run dev